Bords de la Seine à Argenteuil

 Bords de la Seine à Argenteuil (Banks of the Seine at Argenteuil) is an oil painting by an unknown artist.
 The painting is a landscape depicting the River Seine at Argenteuil in France.
 It is owned by Englishman David Joel.

 In 2011 Bords de la Seine à Argenteuil was featured on the British TV programme Fake or Fortune?, in a failed attempt to establish it as an authentic painting by Claude Monet.

 Fake or Fortune? investigation

 History

 The title Bords de la Seine à Argenteuil along with the date, 1875, appears on the frame, and there is a painted signature purportedly of Claude Monet.

 The painting was sold by Georges Petit in 1918 to the Khalil Palace in Cairo, where it stayed until 1953.

 The painting was acquired by art historian David Joel in 1992 for £40,000.
 The painting had previously been offered for sale at auction, but failed to reach its £500,000 reserve.
-The painting was included by the Artizon Museum (then the Bridgestone Museum of Art) in "Monet: a Retrospective" in 1994.
+The painting was included in the "Monet: a Retrospective" exhibition organized by three Japanese museums from February to July 1994: the Artizon Museum (then the Bridgestone Museum of Art), the Nagoya City Art Museum, and the Hiroshima Museum of Art.

 For a number of years after he purchased it, Joel attempted to establish it as an authentic Monet.